saucelabs/saucectl-testcafe-example/README.md

 Example running saucectl with testcafe.

+**Note**: If all you want is to publish your TestCafe test results to Sauce Labs (but not run on Sauce Labs), please check out our [TestCafe reporter](https://github.com/saucelabs/testcafe-reporter)!

 ## What You'll Need

 The steps below illustrate one of the quickest ways to get set up.
 If you'd like a more in-depth guide, please check out